-- Endometrial cancer, which is cancer of the lining of the uterus.
-A D&C can help in diagnosing early stages of the cancer.
+- Endometrial cancer.
+Endometrial cancer is cancer of the lining of your uterus.
+A D&C can help diagnose early stages of the cancer.

-- Fibroids, which are growths of the uterus that are made up of connective tissue and muscle fiber.
-Most of the time, they are benign (noncancerous).
+- Fibroids.
+Fibroids are growths of your uterus that are made of connective tissue and muscle fiber.
+Most of the time, they’re benign (not cancer).

-- Polyps, which are growths attached to the inner wall of the uterus that extend into the uterine cavity.
-They are usually benign, although some can be cancerous or precancerous.
+- Polyps.
+Polyps are growths attached to the inner wall of your uterus that extend into the uterine cavity (space inside your uterus).
+They’re usually benign, but some can be cancerous or precancerous (lead to cancer).
 Polyps can be removed during a D&C.

-- Hyperplasia, which is abnormal growth of the lining of the uterus.
-Most forms of hyperplasia are benign.
+- Hyperplasia.
+Hyperplasia is abnormal growth of the lining of your uterus.
+Hyperplasia can be precancerous.

 Before Your Procedure